Billion random sources,

 Which agents does it work with?

-Any agent that supports the Model Context Protocol (MCP) — Claude, Claude Code, Cursor, Windsurf — or the OpenAI Actions schema (ChatGPT, Custom GPTs).
-The REST API works with anything else.
+Any agent that supports the Model Context Protocol (MCP) — Claude, Claude Code, Cursor, Windsurf — connects with a single command.
+The REST API works with everything else.

 How long does setup take?